-Before I took my fall 2015 trip to Cuba, I had a lot of questions about the nuts and bolts of travel in this enigmatic country — especially as an American traveling in Cuba.
+Before I experienced budget travel in Cuba, I had a lot of questions about the nuts and bolts of travel in this enigmatic country — especially as an American traveling in Cuba.
 I discovered that there is very little up-to-date information available online or in print.

 Here are some of the basics I learned about budget travel in Cuba: